Balibaloo/obsidian-local-template-configuration/README.md

 ### Global intents
 Global intents are intents that are in the global intents note.

-Global intents can be ran using any other note as context.
+Global intents can be ran in the context of any other note.
 A context note is used to resolve relative paths and before running the global intent, it [imports and merges](#importing-intents) the global intents before the resulting merged intent is ran.

 The `Run global intent` command runs a global intent in the global context.
 The global context is the note containing global intents.
 Paths relative to the global context are resolved relative to the root folder of your vault.

-When global intents are configured, a command is created for each global intent called `Create local {{intent_name}} note`.
+When global intents are configured, a command is created for each global intent called `Create ${intent.name} for note`.
-This command lets you run a global intent in a local context.
+This command lets you run a global intent in the context of a note.

 #### Configuring global intents
 The global intents note is configured by setting the Global Intents Note Path in the plugin settings.